IgniteUI/igniteui-xplat-docs/doc/en/components/grids/list.md

 title: $Platform$ List Component | Infragistics
 _description: Infragistics' $Platform$ List component helps you with presenting a group of items.
 Learn how $ProductName$ can help you better display your data!
 _keywords: $Platform$ List, Item List, overview, $ProductName$, data binding, Infragistics
-mentionedTypes: ['List']
+mentionedTypes: ['List', 'ListHeader', 'ListItem', 'Avatar', 'Button', 'RadioGroup', 'Radio']
 ---

 # $Platform$ List Overview

-The List element is extremely useful when presenting a group of items.
+The $ProductName$ List element is extremely useful when presenting a group of items.
 You can create a simple list of textual items, or a more complex one, containing an array of different layout elements.
-The List component displays rows of items and supports one or more headers as well.
+The `List` component displays rows of items and supports one or more headers as well.
 Each list item is completely templatable and will support any valid HTML or other components.

 ## $Platform$ List Example